zimbatm/nix-experiments/rehash/README.md

 These two outputs should be the same:
 `$ nix-instantiate example.nix -A withRehash.packageB`
 ```
-/nix/store/mdf8zkgfcc6z8v2g5f6n2spb3vbysypy-package-b.drv
+/nix/store/imfcfww8z34w7cmzlrl8kaxsiz6b7rzl-package-b.drv
 ```
 `$ nix-instantiate example.nix -A "withRehash.packageB'"`
 ```
-/nix/store/p9alkrhi6k52r8mslbizpwpr1yir1imp-package-b.drv
+/nix/store/imfcfww8z34w7cmzlrl8kaxsiz6b7rzl-package-b.drv
 ```
 ## TODO

-Figure out why ^^^ the output is not the same.
+See if `builtins.seq` could be used to force the build of packageA.

 ## Known issues

 This is not the existential store, it's just a hack.

+The input drv **must** be realized into the store before instantiating the rehashed drv.
+This is a bit cumbersome because it requires to keep track of that.
+Otherwise you will see an error such as:

+> error: getting attributes of path '/nix/store/gnaf8p8s8qk68f18f1pqy8cks2la6crc-package-a': No such file or directory

 Rebuild will happen if the drv name changes.

-There are a few dependencies like stdenv, default-builder and bash that will still cause a rebuild.
+There are also a few dependencies like stdenv, default-builder and bash that will still cause a rebuild.

 This approach doesn't work if the input drv contains self-references because it's content will always be different between rebuilds.

-> error: getting attributes of path '/nix/store/gnaf8p8s8qk68f18f1pqy8cks2la6crc-package-a': No such file or directory